MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 In contrast, a real-time web application updates immediately when new information is available without having to reload or request new data for the page.
 This is accomplished through a constant two way communication channel that remains open throughout the life of the user session.
 This constant connection allows the application server to send messages to the client.
 Applications that use real-time data, needs a mechanism where the server can push an updated response.

-In this tutorial, you’ll learn how to bring a realtime functionality into your app by implementing GraphQL subscriptions and AWS Appsync directives.
+In this tutorial, you’ll learn how to bring a realtime functionality into your app by implementing GraphQL subscriptions and AWS directives in your Appsync schema.
 The goal is to implement a graphql subscription simply with "@aws_subscribe" directive.

 Note that, this article doesn't specify a data source because the data source could be anything, a Lambda, Amazon DynamoDB, or Amazon OpenSearch Service.
 Also, I assume you have already set up your infrastructure if you don't still know how to do that, I would highly recommend to have a read through [This amazing article from Shermayne Lee](https://mechanicalrock.github.io/2020/05/04/putting-the-serverless-in-graphQL-with-AppSync.html).